 Yet what is surprising about the “This Other Eden” season, given its preoccupation with place, is how geographically off-centre the openings were.
 Loveplay, Back to Methuselah and Luminosity opened at The Pit at the Barbican.
 Thoughts of Joan of Arc opened at the Young Vic.
 Brixton Stories opened as a workshop performance in April, and then was fully staged that October, at the Tricycle Theatre in Kilburn: a north-west London opening for a play with a south London district in its title, in a co-production with the West Yorkshire Playhouse.
 As far as the RSC’s archive shows, in production files and rehearsal notes, these plays were not publicly presented at Stratford.
 They are plays about the importance of place, but only Luminosity mentions the West Midlands, the RSC’s home turf.
 The other productions imagine an “Other Eden” that seems mostly metropolitan.
 The Other Place, Stratford’s experimental performance venue, where the season was developed (and from which, it might be said, the season title borrows its designation “Other”), was closed in 2002 as part of Noble’s redevelopment plans (Chambers 2004, 105, 164, 172).
-The RSC was also on the verge of withdrawing from the Barbican altogether in this period (Chambers 2004, 108), rendering it “homeless in London” and reliant on West End transfers.
+The RSC was also on the verge of withdrawing from the Barbican altogether in this period (Chambers 2004, 108), rendering it “homeless in London” (Trowbridge 2013, 136) and reliant on West End transfers.
 Thus, even the season’s adopted metropolitanism was on shaky ground.

 The RSC and the New Labour Years

 In this final section of my paper, I seek to further historicise these history plays, by placing the curiously unmoored quality of the RSC’s Eden performances, as discussed above, more distinctly in its institutional and socio-political context.
 As noted earlier, the season was a product of the final years of Adrian Noble’s tenure as Artistic Director of the RSC.
-Having taken up the position in 1991, Noble was an Artistic Director for the decade that was often referred to as the “caring, sharing nineties” .
-His rhetoric might even be described as “touchy-feely”, a phrase often used to describe Prime Minister Tony Blair (BBC News; Rentoul; Hollingshead).
-For instance, Noble distributed a personal manifesto to staff, based on an interview that he had given for the Times, in which he argued that the RSC should present new plays, “not because they’re new […] but because they excite and amaze people, because they make them emotionally more literate” (Nightingale).
+Having taken up the position in 1991, Noble was an Artistic Director for the decade that was often referred to as the “caring, sharing nineties” (Barnes and Bellas 1999, n.pag.).
+His rhetoric might even be described as “touchy-feely”, a phrase often used to describe Prime Minister Tony Blair (BBC News 2005; Rentoul 2004; Hollingshead 2010).
+For instance, Noble distributed a personal manifesto to staff, based on an interview that he had given for the Times, in which he argued that the RSC should present new plays, “not because they’re new […] but because they excite and amaze people, because they make them emotionally more literate” (Nightingale 1991, 20).